 The world-saving humanity of Jon Stewart

-Way back in the day, when George W Bush (Dubya) and his cabal of cronies—Cheney, Rumsfeld, and Wolfowitz—were running the country, I would go through the most tortuous psychological acrobatics, some real Cirque du Soleil shit, to try to convince myself and others that the hot bile sloshing around in my stomach wasn't pure hatred for these malignant goblins.
+Way back in the day, when George W Bush (Dubya) and his cabal of cronies—Cheney, Rumsfeld, Wolfowitz et al—were running the country, I would try to convince myself and others that the hot bile sizzling in my stomach wasn't pure hatred for these malignant goblins.

-In my eyes, Cheney and Rumsfeld seemed to have had their very facial features warped, twisted and mangled by their black souls.
+In my eyes, Cheney and Rumsfeld seemed to have had their very facial features twisted by their black souls.
 Deep down, I believed that satan's diarrhea ran through their veins.
 I found it virtually impossible not to imagine them wearing hooded robes, sitting in a red pentagram painted on the floor, and feasting on babies.
 What else could these gargoyles possibly do in their spare time?
 They were, in my eyes, incarnations of sulphurous, pus-weeping evil.
-And this was a real problem.
+And this was a problem.
 Because I'd read spiritual books.
 Way more spiritual books than anyone should read.
 So I knew that these were not the perceptions of a spiritual guy.
+There should be all sorts of beatific compassion and shit like that.

 But there was one late-night talk show comedian who was somehow unlike all the others.
 He too made bitingly sarcastic jokes about Dubya and his administration.
-But it felt different when he did it.
-For a long time, I couldn't figure out why it felt so different.
-I would squint hard into the TV, like I was trying to blow it up with telekinesis like in Scanners, one of the best awful movies featuring exploding heads of the 1970s.
+But it felt unlike all the other late-night comedians when he did it.
+I could never figure out why it felt so different.
+I would squint hard into the TV, as if I was trying to blow it up with telekinesis, like in Scanners, one of the finest exploding-heads-movies of all time.

 Now, in 2025, we have the orange abomination and his nightmare muppet show of co-conspirators, an insane clown posse that makes Dubya-and-friends look like King Arthur and the knights of the round table.
 And Jon Stewart is back, albeit only for one night a week.
-And still, he will not dehumanize the targets of his ire and sarcasm.
-Not even Trump and his crew of sleestacks.
+And still, he will not dehumanize the targets of his sarcasm.
+Not even Trump and his crew of sociopaths and cheesy B-movie villains.
 And this is still what sets Stewart far apart from his peers—John Oliver, Seth Meyers, Jimmy Kimmel, and even Trevor Noah.
 God knows it sets him light years apart from the slimey derision of Bill Maher.
 After thirty seconds of watching Maher, I am gripped by an irresistible compulsion to shower in scalding water while scrubbing my ears and eyes with steel wool.

-Yes, Stewart excoriates the malignant actions, lies, and behaviors of Trump and his goon squad of douchebags.
+Yes, Stewart flames the surreally shitty behaviors of Trump and his squadron of douchebags.
 But somehow, Stewart manages to be morally righteous without ever seeming self-righteous—and those are two very different things.
 He never comes off as sanctimonious or even superior.
 He wields biting humor but always with humanity.

 One spiritual teacher, I desperately wish I could recall which, spoke about “warm anger.”
-Warm anger, this teacher said, was an anger which did not “curse” the wrongdoer, did not cast him or her out of your heart.
-Because to do that—even to a Hitler, Pol Pot, or Stalin—is to disconnect from your own heart, to dissociate from your own essence of love.
-That hurts you; it shuts down your light.
-Therefore, it harms those around you and the world at large.
-Conversely, warm anger says, “as a fellow sentient being I love you, but you've got to straighten out your act!
+Warm anger, this teacher said, was an anger which did not “curse” the wrongdoer, did not wish suffering upon him or her.
+Because to do that—even to a Hitler, Pol Pot, or Stalin—you have to disconnect from your own heart.
+You have to dissociate from your own essence of love.
+And that hurts you.
+It dims your own light.
+It makes you a less healing presence to the people around you, not to mention the trees and platypuses.
+So it actually harms the world at large.
+What do you think Star Wars was trying to teach us?
+Succumb to hatred and you'll cast yourself into the dark side of the Force and end up with a bald pale head that looks like it was chewed on by a Great Dane.
+But warm anger says, “as a fellow sentient being I love you, but you've got to straighten out your act, bitch!
 You are fucking up right now!”

-Jesus evidently demonstrated this kind of anger toward the money changers (or I don't know, toward someone…not a big Bible guy... but I recall in Jesus Christ Superstar, gaunt white Jesus overturning tables and singing loudly and angrily in a terrifyingly and rebukingly high register).
-(Also, what is a money changer, anyway?)
+Jesus evidently demonstrated this kind of anger toward the money changers (or I don't know, toward someone…not a big Bible guy... but I recall in Jesus Christ Superstar, gaunt white Jesus overturning tables and singing angrily in a terrifyingly and rebukingly high register).
+(Also, what exactly is a money changer, anyway?
+Are we talking about international currencies here?
+Did a bank used to just be a guy sitting at a card table in the desert?)

 The God Realizer Shirdi Sai Baba could apparently get explosive in his rages at his devotees.
-The same is true of the legendary saint, Swami Nityananda (and one of his greatest devotees, Swami Muktananda, said that Nityananda's fury served his—Muktananda’s—awakening much more than did Nityananda's expressions of tenderness).
-But to read about it, you get the distinct sense that all these sorts of examples in the spiritual traditions were some version of this warm anger.
-That is, it never had anything to do with hatred.
-That's a big deal.
-It might be the only deal.
+The same is true of the legendary saint, Swami Nityananda.
+One of Nityananda's greatest devotees, Swami Muktananda, said that Nityananda's fury served his—Muktananda’s—awakening much more than did Nityananda's expressions of tenderness.
+The spiritual traditions are full of versions of this warm anger.
+That is, anger that never had anything to do with hatred.

 And that is why we desperately need him right now.
 We need his morality, his humanity, his humility, his open heart, and yes, his humor, and we need it badly.
 Even if it's just one night per week.